LennartHennigs/RG35XX-H-Notes/README.md

 - `Main Menu > Network Settings`.
 - `Main Menu > System Settings > Frontend Developer Options > Enable web API access`.
-- Now you can find your device in your network.
+- Now, you can find your device in your network.
 - IP Address: `Main Menu > Network Settings`.
 - You can now also download themes and enable scraping and other tools that need an Internet connection.
 - In addition you can now find your device in your network.